Incorporating Literals into Knowledge Graph Embeddings: Experiments

 \subsection{Training}

-We use the same training approach as Dettmers \textit{et al.}~\shortcite{dettmers2018conve} for all the tested methods.
-That is, for every given triple $(e_i,e_j,r_k)$ in the KG, we compute scores for $(e_i,e_j^{\prime},r_k), \forall e_j^{\prime} \in \mathcal{E}$ using the (original or LiteralE-extended) scoring function $f$, and apply the sigmoid function to the resulting scores (i.e.~$p(\cdot) = \sigma ( f( \cdot )) $), such that they can be interpreted as probabilities of existence of given triples.
+We use the same training approach as \cite{dettmers2018conve} for all the tested methods.
+That is, for every given triple $(e_i,e_j,r_k)$ in the KG, we compute the score for $(e_i,e_j^{\prime},r_k), \forall e_j^{\prime} \in \mathcal{E}$ using the (original or LiteralE-extended) scoring function $f$, and apply the sigmoid function to the resulting score (i.e.~$p = \sigma \circ f$), such that it can be interpreted as probability of existence of a given triple.

 Let $ \textbf{p} \in [0, 1]^{N_e}$ be the probability vector, collecting the resulting probabilities with respect to all $e_j^{\prime} \in \mathcal{E}$.
 The model is then trained by minimizing the binary cross-entropy loss between the probability vector $ \textbf{p}$ and the vector of ground truth labels $\textbf{y} \in \{0,1\}^{N_e}$ indicating the existence of triples $(e_i,e_j^{\prime},r_k), \forall e_j^{\prime} \in \mathcal{E}$ in the KG.
 That is, we minimize